 FAMU

-Recent measurements of electron-proton scattering and muon hydrogen spectroscopy produce discrepant results with respect to the charge radius of the proton.
-The FAMU experiment aims to contribute to the solution of this puzzle by measuring the Zemach radius of the proton by means of hyperfine splitting measurements in muonic atoms.
+Recent measurements of electron–proton scattering and muonic hydrogen spectroscopy have produced discrepant results regarding the proton charge radius.
+The FAMU experiment (Fisica Atomi MUonici) aims to contribute to resolving this puzzle by measuring the Zemach radius of the proton through hyperfine splitting measurements in muonic atoms.

-The FAMU detector consists of a vessel that contains the gas mixture where muon captures take place, starting from a muon beam that is located at the RIKEN-RAL laboratories (UK).
-The characteristic X-rays emitted, following the de-excitations of the muon atoms, are revealed by a series of photo-detectors (HPGe, LaBr3)), with an energy resolution better than 3%.
+The FAMU detector consists of a vessel containing the gas mixture in which muon captures occur, using a muon beam from the RIKEN-RAL laboratories (UK).
+The characteristic X-rays emitted following the de-excitation of muonic atoms are detected by a set of photodetectors (HPGe, LaBr₃), with an energy resolution better than 3%.

-The FAMU-Pavia group is responsible for the realization of the muon beam monitor (hodoscope) and the LaBr3photo-detectors with SiPM read-out.
-After a number of technical runs held in the years 2015-2018, the final data taking campaign of FAMU is scheduled for 2022-2023.
+The FAMU-Pavia group has been responsible for the construction of the muon beam monitor and the LaBr₃ photodetectors with SiPM readout.
+After several technical runs in the years 2015–2018, the final data-taking campaign of FAMU has been ongoing since 2023.

 Team Leader: Alessandro Menegolli